huseyincavusbi/github_backup/README.md

 - **Complete Backups:** Creates a full, mirror copy of each repository, including all commits, branches, and tags.
 - **Parallel Processing:** Backs up multiple repositories simultaneously to significantly reduce the time it takes.
 - **Secure:** Uses a GitHub Personal Access Token (PAT) passed as an environment variable, not stored in the code.
-- **Simple Configuration:** Just set your username and backup location at the top of the script.
 - **Pagination Support:** Automatically fetches all repositories, even if more than 100.
 - **Logging:** Logs all operations to a file in the backup directory.
 - **Dependency Checks:** Ensures required tools are installed before running.